McCaroon/McCaroon/README.md

 #### Driven Electrical Hardware Designer and Firmware Developer from Montréal!

-- 🔭 Leading **Capra at ÉTS**, an innovative robotics group.
+- 🔭 ex member at **Capra at ÉTS**, an innovative robotics group.
 - 🥇 Secured first place with my team in the search and rescue category at EnRicH.
-- 🦾 Currently spearheading the development of our latest prototype, Rove.
+- 🦾 Currently in the development a small robotic prototype for research purposes.
 - 🎓 Studying **Electrical Engineering at École de technologie supérieure (ÉTS)**.
 - 🌱 Deeply committed to **electrical hardware design, firmware development, and robotics**.
-Actively seeking an internship.
 - ☕ You'll often find me where the coffee is brewing!